spsforks/SCons-scons-wiki/DownloadUnpack.md

 The idea for these builders is created by the requirement that a project uses different libraries and some libraries must be installed with different compiler- and linker options.
 The libraries must be also updated during the project lifetime.
 The task of the builders should be:

-1. download the source code of a library (eg tar.gz / tar.bz2)
+1. download a source code release of a library (e.g. tar.gz / tar.bz2)
 1. unpack this file
 1. build the source code with SCons to a shared / static library
 1. install the header files and library